 Some of the most popular types of gap year programs are:

 Stay with a local host family and observe how they live.
 Eat what they eat, do what they do, and learn to interact with them in their language by helping them with daily tasks and chores.
 Learn how to cook some of the staple foods in their diet.
 The indigenous communities of the Peruvian Andes make for an ideal host location offering a blend of history, culture, tradition, and immersion.

-Those into nature can marvel at some of the world’s biggest waterfalls; Kaieteur Falls in Guyana, Angel Falls in Venezuela, and Iquazu Falls on the border of Argentina and Brazil.
-You can trek through the heart of the Amazon Rainforest, or even dive in the world-renowned Galapagos Islands.
+Those into nature can marvel at some of the world’s biggest waterfalls; Kaieteur Falls in Guyana, Angel Falls in Venezuela, and Iguazu Falls on the border of Argentina and Brazil.
+You can trek through the heart of the Amazon Rainforest or even dive into the world-renowned Galapagos Islands.
 You can learn to salsa in Argentina, or just party all night in Rio de Janeiro.
 Whatever you choose, it’s sure to be an adventure that won’t disappoint!